ClouDesire/docusaurus/docs/syndication.md

 ### Application Metrics

-Even for syndicated applications, you can define and bills [application metrics](onboarding.md#application-metrics).
+Even for syndicated applications, you can define and bill [application metrics](onboarding.md#application-metrics).

 Besides the general usage and information provided, you should only take care of